64kramsystem/personal_notes/topics/rust.md

 vec.extend(&[1, 2, 3]);                 // Append (borrowing version) an array/vec
 vec[range].copy_from_slice(&source);    // memcpy; see array example

-// Convert vector to array.
+// Convert vector to array (same len).
 If type annotations are required, use the second form:
 // In order to convert an iterator to array, collect to Vec first.
 //
 vec.try_into().unwrap();